NJC to Probe Allegations of Misconduct against 27 Judges

 The National Judicial Council has set up four different committees to investigate allegations of various levels of misconduct against 27 judges.

-The charge according to a statement by the NJC was based on the report of a committee that investigated him over alleged, “uncouch language” in a letter he wrote the CJN.
+The charge, according to a statement by the NJC, was based on the report of a committee that investigated him over alleged “uncouch language” in a letter he had written to the CJN.

-“The remaining 18 petitions were discountenance for lacking in merit, abandoned, or being sub judice”, the statement said.
+“The remaining 18 petitions were discountenance for lacking in merit, abandoned, or being sub judice,” the statement read in part.

-“Members of the Council also eulogized the outgoing CJN and Chairman one after the other and wished him good health in retirement”, the statement added.
+“Members of the council also eulogised the outgoing CJN and Chairman one after the other and wished him good health in retirement,” the statement added.